monocongo/climate_indices/docs/index.rst

 A new Anaconda `environment <https://conda.io/docs/using/envs.html>`__ can be created using the `conda <https://conda.io/docs/>`_ environment management system that comes packaged with Anaconda.
-In the following examples, we'll use an environment named *indices_env* containing all required modules can be created and populated with all required dependencies through the use of the provided ``setup.py`` file:
+In the following examples, we'll use an environment named *indices_env* (any environment name can be used instead of *indices_env*) which will be created and populated with all required dependencies through the use of the provided ``setup.py`` file:

 ``$ conda create -n indices_env``